So where do you start? How do you actually write that memoir?

 Q: Who is this course for?

-If you haven’t started your memoir yet, this course covers the craft and technique you need to create a powerful, moving memoir.
+If you haven’t started your book yet, this course covers the craft and technique you need to create a powerful, moving memoir.

-If you’ve started your memoir, this course will still be beneficial for you.
-You’ll get an eagle-eyed view of what’s working as well as what’s not working--helping you fix and tighten up your manuscript before submitting it to an editor, saving you time, money and frustration.
+If you’ve started your memoir, this course will give you an eagle-eyed view of what’s working as well as what’s not working--helping you fix and tighten up your manuscript before submitting it to an editor, saving you time, money and frustration.

 Q: How will the content be delivered and what will it include?